 According to specialists, there are several reasons why you are still single, even if you don’t want to be.

-Most people have been injured in interpersonal interactions at some point in their lives.
-We all run the danger of developing varying degrees of bitterness and becoming defensive over time and painful experiences.
-This process starts long before we start dating, in our childhoods when harmful encounters and dynamics cause us to build walls or see the world through a filter that can have a detrimental impact on us as adults.
-We may become more self-protective and closed off as a result of these adaptations.
-We may fight to be overly vulnerable in adult interactions or dismiss people too quickly.
+Most people have been injured in interpersonal interactions at some point.
+We all risk developing varying degrees of bitterness and becoming defensive over time and through painful experiences.
+This process starts long before we start dating, in our childhoods, when harmful encounters and dynamics cause us to build walls or see the world through a filter that can affect us as adults.
+We may become more self-protective and closed off due to these adaptations.
+We may fight not to be overly vulnerable in adult interactions or dismiss people too quickly.

 Related Articles: DREAM ABOUT HAVING A BABY GIRL: 43+ Case Scenarios and Interpretation

 We tend to choose less-than-ideal relationship partners when we act on our defenses.
 By selecting someone who isn’t emotionally available, we may end up in an unsatisfying relationship.
 We blame our partner for the relationship’s failure because this process is largely unconscious.
 We are often depressed or upset by repeated rejections, not realizing that we are looking for this pattern.

 In his piece, psychologist and author Robert Firestone wrote: “You Don’t Want What You Say You Want,” “Most of us profess that we want to find a loving partner, but the experience of real love disrupts fantasies of love that have served as a survival mechanism since early childhood… Pushing away and punishing the beloved acts to preserve one’s negative self-image and reduces anxiety.”

 Our worries about closeness can develop as apprehensions about someone “liking us too much,” which is a little reason to avoid dating someone.
 Alternatively, we may punish the other person by being critical or even threatening, essentially ensuring that we do not receive the loving answers we claim we desire.